-To ensure activation of the heating elements, the shower must be connected to a mains water supply with a minimum running pressure of 100 kPa (1.0 bar) at a minimum flow rate of eight litres per minute for the 8.5kW rated model and nine litres per minute for the 9.5kW rated model.
+To ensure activation of the heating elements, the shower must be connected to a mains water supply with a minimum running pressure of 100kPa (1.0 bar) at a minimum flow rate of eight litres per minute.

-For both units the maximum static pressure must be 1,000 kPa (10 bar).
+The maximum static pressure must be 1000kPa (10 bar).